-The Subcutaneous Transmitter (A3013) is a wireless sensor designed to monitor biometric signals within live animals.
-It is roughly 18 mm × 18 mm × 8 mm when encapsulated in epoxy.
-The sensor has three wires: two leads for analog pick-up and one antenna for radio-frequency transmission.
+[28-FEB-17] The Subcutaneous Transmitter (A3028A) is a wireless sensor designed to monitor two biometric signals within a live animal.
+Its volume is less than 1.4 ml when it is encapsulated in epoxy and silicone.
+The sensor has four wires: three leads for biometric input, and one antenna for radio-frequency transmission.
 The photograph below shows the fatigue-resistant, flexible leads we arrived at after several years of experiments and failures.